Parrottrek Journal 2007

 Aunt and Uncle and their darling kitties who were extremely curious about Frank's guitar and it's case.
 We met up with good friends in Santa Barbara over coffee

-and others at good old Antonio's Pizza where we had lunch almost everyday since we have been having withdrawals from it since we left town in January.
-It's still
+and others at good old Antonio's Pizza where we had lunch almost everyday since we have been having withdrawals since we hadn't visited Santa Ynez since

-without a doubt our most favorite pizza in the country, and that still holds true since we are now on the having to pay for it side of the fence.
-As beautiful as
+January.
+It's still, without a doubt, our most favorite pizza in the country, and that still holds true since we are now on the having to pay for it.
+As pretty as we have

 November 5th - 11th - Santa Ynez, California -